 However, University of Nevada Cooperative Extension claims that a shallow bowl of Epsom salt will kill roaches without adding toxic chemicals to the indoor environment.

 The takeaway is that using Epsom salt as pest control is relatively safe, as long as you use the substance judiciously.
-And remember, as with anything in gardening, what works for one person may not necessarily fare well for another, so keep in mind that while using Epsom salt for vegetable bugs is worth trying, results will vary.
+Also remember, as with anything in gardening, what works for one person may not necessarily fare well for another, so keep that in mind.
+While using Epsom salt for vegetable bugs is worth trying, results will vary.